vajsm/teleport-extension/README.md

 # ![icon](/assets/teleport32x32.png) Teleport
 Chromium extension to move tabs around the browser's windows.

 Works with Chrome and Edge browsers.
-Although the browsers offer a similar features already, this extension adds an option to the tab's context menu when you click inside the page, and also allows (_well.. will allow_) you to move multiple tabs at once.
+Although the browsers offer a similar features already, this extension adds an option to the tab's context menu when you click inside the page, and also allows you to move multiple tabs at once.

 It's also a good project for me to learn how to make browser extensions :) If you have a feature request, feel free to [open an issue](https://github.com/vajsm/teleport-extension/issues).